wlodarcd-capgemini/awstraining-backend/README.md

 User is **userEMEATest** and password is **welt**.

+## Destroying infrastructure
+In order to destroy your infrastructure you can simply call the **Destroy Infrastructure** workflow in GitHub.

+It will do the whole work for you.

+Please remember to stop all running ECS Fargate tasks before executing the workflow.

 # Applying Terraform changes for single module (locally)
 ## Using w2.sh script
 In ```/aws-infrastructure/terraform``` directory: